Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 macOS 13 - toolchain provided by Apple with AppleClang, x86_64 / arm64_v8a, host and target, universal
 Android - NDK, arm / x86 / arm64 / x86_64, target only.
 No x86 builds after 6.3
 WebAssembly - emscripten, target only
-Linux - toolchain provided by RedHat modified by RockyLinux developers with GCC, x86_64, host only
+Linux - toolchain provided by RedHat modified by Rocky Linux developers with GCC, x86_64, host only

 Qt 6.2 is LTS release, but with Qt offering changes 2020 Qt 6.2 release to community comes one year later than it is released to commericial users.
 I will add bulid for static version for Qt 6.2, but I don't exactly know how Qt guys operate with their release...